conan-io/docs/howtos/create_installer_packages.rst

 In the config method we add a require to another package, the 7z_installer, which will be used to unzip the mingw installers (with 7z compression).

-In the build method we download the appropriate MinGW installer and we use the ``ConfigureEnvironment`` helper.
-This helper provides a command to set the environment variables.
-In particular, the 7z executable will be in the PATH, because the 7z_installer dependency declares the “bin” folder in its “package_info” method.
+In the build method we download the appropriate MinGW installer.
+The 7z executable will be in the PATH, because the 7z_installer dependency declares the “bin” folder in its “package_info” method.

 In the package_info method we declare the CC and CXX variables, used by CMake, autotools etc, to locate the compiler for C and C++ respectively.
 We also append the bin folder to the “path” variable, so that we can invoke gcc, g++, make and other tools in the command line using the virtualenv generator when we execute the “activate” script.